FanHehe/canvas-animation/README.md

 # canvas-animation

-This is a project with pure html es5.
+This is a animation with pure html es5.
+Also it includes some awesome examples cover from web mentioned at references with pure html.

 references: